 Cut negativity at the core

 What I mean by that is to give non-answers or simple ones to show that their negativity has little to no effect.
-Some people purposely try to make others feel bad so don’t give them the satisfaction.
+Some people purposely try to make others feel bad, so don’t give them the satisfaction.
 Even if they said something terrible, try not to let them see that it hurt you.
 It’s similar to the technique I mentioned in the section about arguments.
-Ignore it completely by pretending you didn’t hear it, or nod your head, or say “sure” and move to a new topic.
+Ignore it entirely by pretending you didn’t hear it, or nod your head, or say “sure” and move to a new topic.

 Tell them.
 If it’s family, a significant other or close friend, let them know how bad it is and work it out where possible.
-They may not know how they’re making you feel, and may view things differently than you do.
+They may not know how they’re making you feel and may view things differently than you do.

 Counseling is useful to move past the issues.

 Be the positive force